 For the sixth straight year, on average, students at Jewish Academy of Orlando are performing at least two grade levels ahead of their peers nationwide.
 The test scores, from April 2021, were taken using the nationally recognized Iowa Test of Basic Skills® (ITBS®) – commonly known as the "Iowa Assessments."

-Jewish Academy of Orlando fifth grade students partnered with with Muslim peers from Leadership Preparatory School and Christian peers from Geneva School in, “Trees for Peace," a multifaith tree planting service held at Mead Gardens.
-The tree planting is the second of the schools’ 3-part Multifaith Education Program (MEP) that is now in its 16th year.
-The students meet at each school to learn about each other’s cultures and religions
+Jewish Academy of Orlando fifth grade students partnered with Muslim peers from Leadership Preparatory School and Christian peers from Geneva School in "Trees for Peace," a multi-faith tree planting service held at Mead Gardens.
+The tree planting is part of the schools' Multi-faith Education Program that has been in place for almost 20 years.

 Once again, Laurence Morrell, aka "Last of the Jewish Red Necks," came through.
 He gladly assisted both the Temple Israel educational school, MAGAL, to have both a fundraiser and a way to celebrate Tu B' Shvat in January.
 He did the same with the Jewish Academy of Orlando.
 Both were very successful events.